clojure-grimoire/lein-grim/README.md

 Here I generated an empty project as a vehicle for getting an instance of Clojure 1.6.0 on the lein classpath and then invoked lein-grim to write Grimoire documentation for all of clojure.core into the folder `doc`.

-Note that in the special case of clojure.core, lein-grim will ignore `clojure.parallel` due to its dependency on non-standard jars which kill documentation generation.
+**Note** In the special case of clojure.core, lein-grim will ignore `clojure.parallel` due to its dependency on non-standard jars which kill documentation generation.

+**Note** Normally you have to add the artifact you want to introspect to the `:dependencies` in `project.clj`.
+This step wasn't necessary in the example above, because `[org.clojure/clojure "1.6.0"]` is in there by default.

 ## License